AI and Societal Robustness Conference

 ⚙️ Interactive learning (workshops)

-Keynote Speakers
+Key Speakers

 Call for Posters

 The conference will have a poster session for researchers to present their work.
-Submit your abstracts of ~300 words above.
+Submit your abstracts of ~300 words below.
 Research should cover a technical, policy, or societal question in one of the listed conference topics.
 We welcome submissions from novel research, ongoing (incomplete) projects, drafts currently under review at other venues, as well as recently published results.
 Submissions will be reviewed by the UK AI Forum organising committee.

 Key dates (all 23:59 GMT )